Getting Started with Blazor ListBox Component

 This section briefly explains about how to include Blazor ListBox component in Blazor Server App and Blazor WebAssembly App using Visual Studio.

-To get start quickly with ListBox Component using Blazor, check on this video:
+To get start quickly with ListBox Component using Blazor, check on this video or GitHub sample:

 Prerequisites